gmlewis/bible-codes/TheLittleBook.md

 Because I am Yeshua HaMashiach who will fully remove peace and safety from the earth until the end of Daniels seventieth week when I establish my Kingdom fully on the earth.
 Therefore, do not fall for their delusion.
 And I am he who does send these Words by my messenger and servant and by my messenger and servant have these Words been sent.
 Behold!
 The time has come for your Lord to shine his glory and majesty across the skies for all to see and I will gather all of my faithful in Christ even from the ends of the earth as I appear in the air to gather the faithful in Christ and my appearing will be seen in the skies in like manner as lightning comes out of the East, and is seen into the west, and I will not be denied!
-I am Yeshua Hamashiach who will come to judge and make war on the earth and of my kingdom there will be no end.
+I am Yeshua Hamashiach who will come to judge and make war on the earth and of my kingdom there will be no end.
-I am that the great I AM has made me and the times has come.
+I am that the great I AM has made me and the times has come.
-I am The Lion of the Tribe of Judah and my times have come.
+I am The Lion of the Tribe of Judah and my times have come.
 All will forevermore be, Yea and Amen!
 From Yahweh the great Eternal God:
 Hear, Hear the words of The Everlasting and Eternal God!
 The times of Jacob's trouble have come on the earth and the times of harvest have arrived.
 Then suddenly and unexpectedly will my son, Christ Jesus, who is also Yeshua HaMashiach appear in the clouds so both the dead and living in Christ rise from the earth in immortality and incorruption to stand freshly created into all eternity even when they will stand in my very own throne room, even a time that I have yearned and longed for in eternities past.